 It’s a surreal moment when you see your work posted online.
 Perhaps you’re upset that they didn’t ask for your permission or that they didn’t give you as the author, the credit you deserve.
-You could also be flattered or excited to see it.
-However, if they’re making money out of your work, I’m sure you’ll definitely feel cheated.
+However, you could also be flattered or excited to see it.
+Nevertheless, if they’re making money out of your work, I’m sure you’ll definitely feel cheated.
 Whatever you’re feeling, you’re entitled to feel that way.
-Nevertheless, I’m here to tell you that you have options.
+Regardless, I’m here to tell you that you have options.
 One of which is the DMCA takedown notice.

 Before I explain what a DMCA takedown notice is, we need to determine if your work is able to be protected by copyright law.
 Copyright law protects original works of art fixed in a tangible medium of expression.